 With all my research and experience in surviving through the disease, I found some common areas, that generally play a significant role in causing this disease.
 Stress, neglecting one's health or taking it for granted topped the list.
 And I do admit that this has been true in my case.

-With this research and advocacy that I have been doing since several many months, I strongly feel that with the right approach, cancer can be treated as a lifestyle disease and one can learn to live with it eventually.
+With this research and advocacy that I have been doing for several months, I strongly feel that with the right approach, cancer can be treated as a lifestyle disease and one can learn to live with it eventually.

 I'll give you an example of how I follow some things regularly in my routine: